What to Taste Before You Train

-We’ve all been there: justifying a guilty pleasure meal with the assumption that you’ll go work it off immediately after you are done eating.
-The truth, however, is that these unhealthy choices don’t always get 100 percent of your workout’s benefits, especially if eating junk food has become a habit.
-Preparing the right way can eliminate these bad vibes and help you eat healthier through your workout and beyond.
+We’ve all been there.
+Justifying a guilty pleasure meal with the assumption that you’ll go work it off immediately after you are done eating.
+The truth, however, is that these unhealthy choices don’t do much to maximize that workout, especially if eating junk food has become a habit.
+Preparing the right way can eliminate these bad vibes and get you the nutrients needed to crank out a stellar workout.

-As a rule of thumb, there are five components to stick with for pre-workout foods:
+As a rule of thumb, pre-workout foods should be:

-- Familiar foods that your body tolerates well
+- Familiar enough that your body tolerates them

 Though it goes without saying, following these guidelines typically means avoiding sugary treats like candy and soft drinks, fried foods and greasy choices like burgers and fries.